satyam9753/NNFL-EEG-DRCNN/README.md

 (FIG.)Topology-preserving and non-topology-preserving projections of electrode locations.
 A)2-D projection of electrode locations using non-topology-preserving simple orthographic projection.B) Location of electrodes in the original 3-D space.
 C) 2-D projection of electrode locations usingtopology-preserving azimuthal equidistant projection.
 #

+## Keynote
+These implementations have not been checked by original authors, only reimplemented from the paper description and open source code from original authors.

 ## Learning Models
 * First try Convolution Neural Net (CNN)
 * New is a 3D convolutional NN (CNN3D) in the frequency domain